KaziwaSaleh/mask-guided/README.md

 ```

 # Dataset
-Follow the instructions in [this](https://github.com/XiaohangZhan/deocclusion/tree/master?tab=readme-ov-file) repo, or do the following:
+Follow the instructions in [this](https://github.com/XiaohangZhan/deocclusion/tree/master?tab=readme-ov-file) repository, or do the following:
 1. Download COCO2014 train and val images from [this](http://cocodataset.org/#download) link and unzip.
 2. Download COCOA annotations from [this link](https://drive.google.com/open?id=0B8e3LNo7STslZURoTzhhMFpCelE) and untar.
 3. Given that the images are dowloaded to COCOA folder with the following structure:

    ```
    COCOA
       |-- train2014